-In their upcoming ABA Business Law Section book titled The Value-Able Law Firm (June 2018), Steve Lauer and Ken Vermilion offer law firms a new, more comprehensive look at the dynamics of value from the corporate client’s point of view.
+In their newly published ABA Business Law Section book titled The Value-Able Law Firm (June 2018), Steve Lauer and Ken Vermilion offer law firms a new, more comprehensive look at the dynamics of value from the corporate client’s point of view.

 Several independent forces operating simultaneously have thrust law firms into an unfamiliar environment—a much more competitive one—for which many seem unprepared.
 Law departments increasingly express the need for more "value" from the legal service their companies require.
 They focus on the value, rather than simply the "cost," of that service.